matthias-reis/aithir.de/_content/storylines/world-2.md

 ---
 superTitle: World 2
 title: Energy & Dimensions
-subTitlle: Part 1 of the Series About the Climate Crisis
+subTitle: Part One of the Series About the Climate Crisis
 description:
   What are the biggest problems of our time and how do we overcome them?
-This storyline focuses on the complex problems around energy creation and consumption.
+World 2 is a deep dive into the climate crisis.
+This first storyline focuses on the complex problems around energy creation and consumption.
 colorSpace: lime
 startDate: 2022-08-01
 date: 2023-04-04